hands-on-cloud/hands-on.cloud/hugo/content/EventBridge - Building loosely coupled event drivent serverless architectures/index.md

 ## AWS Serverless Workshops

-If you'd like to get more hands-on experience working with EventBridge and serverless technologies, I'd recommend you to take a look on those AWS Workshops:
+If you’d like to get more hands-on experience using EventBridge and serverless technologies, I’d recommend you to take a look on those AWS Workshops:

 * [CDK Workshop](https://cdkworkshop.com)
 * [Building Event-Driven Architectures on AWS](https://event-driven-architecture.workshop.aws/getting-started.html)